Signed in as:

 Fosters have seven days to decide whether or not they would like to adopt their foster dog.

 We prefer foster homes that have private yards as the dogs that come into rescue have not yet been vaccinated.
 They cannot go into public spaces, parks, and playgrounds unless they have been fully vaccinated.
-Therefore, a home with a shared outdoor space is not ideal for fostering or adopting.
+Many dogs come in to rescue with contagious diseases and parasites such as parvovirus, coccidia, giardia, and worms.
+Therefore, a home with a shared outdoor space is not ideal for fostering or adopting until the dog is fully vetted and vaccinated.

 If your only objective for fostering is to find a small breed dog, we would recommend that you look for a reputable breeder or with other rescue groups.
 We only want fosters joining our team who want to make a difference by helping dogs and the rescue as a whole.
 New fosters are not given priority to adopt small breed dogs from within our rescue.